Skip to main content

 K-feldspar rich both feldspars plagioclase rich

-This page titled 6.7.2: Mafic and Intermediate Igneous Rocks (0% to 20% Quartz) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.7.2: Mafic and Intermediate Igneous Rocks (0% to 20% Quartz) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.